vinicvaz/Cleaner/README.md

 sudo pigpiod
 ```

-4. You should have installed Processing 3 to plot the 3D visualization of the robot.
+4. You should have installed Processing to run the client and plot the 3D visualization of the robot.
 [Processing Download](https://www.processing.org/download/)